Sequential Quantum Secret Sharing in a Noisy Environment aided with Weak Measurements

-Interestingly, in $\rho_{out}^{1,+}$ the strength of weak measurement parameter ($s$) vanishes and the reverse quantum measurement parameter ($r$) is the only parameter left to protect the fidelity.
-To achieve the objective of the protocol one needs to choose proper strengths of weak measurement.
-The optimum reverse measurement strength $r$ which maximally protects the fidelity of the shared of secret ($F_1^{WW}$) is obtained putting $r=1$.
-With this substitution in Eq.~\ref{eq:fidweak1} the optimal fidelity becomes 1, but the success probability corresponding to this case reduces to negligibly small value.
-The average fidelity ($\overline{F}^{1}$) obtained by integrating Eq.~\ref{eq:fidweak1} over the allowed range of input state parameter, is given by,
+Interestingly, in Eq.(~\ref{eq:rowweak1}) the strength of weak measurement parameter ($s$) vanishes and the reverse quantum measurement parameter ($r$) is the only parameter left to protect the fidelity.
+To achieve the objective of the protocol one needs to choose proper strengths of reverse measurement.
+The optimum reverse measurement strength which maximally protects the fidelity of the shared of secret ($F_1^{WW}$) is obtained putting $r=1$.
+With this substitution in Eq.(~\ref{eq:fidweak1}) the optimal fidelity becomes $1$, but the average success probability ($\overline{SP}^1$) in Eq.(~\ref{eq:avgsucc1}) corresponding to this case reduces to very small value.